fafalios/sparql-ld/README.md

 The following query
 can be answered by an implementation of this extension.
-The query returns all co-authors of Pavlos Fafalios (main contributor of this repository) together with their number of publications and the number of different conferences in which they have a publication.
+The query returns all co-authors of Pavlos Fafalios (main contributor of this repository) together with the number of their publications and the number of different conferences in which they have a publication.
 Notice that this query combines and integrates:
 i) data embedded in the HTML Web page http://users.ics.forth.gr/~fafalios as RDFa (lines 3-4),